MMO USAPA Sanctioning

 - Players participating in the non-sanctioned event are not covered by any USAPA insurance policy unless the certificate explicitly states that they are covered;

-- The tournament director or organizer will communicate the above four conditions to the event participants in the disclosure materials and application forms (electronic or otherwise) furnished to them.
+- The tournament director or organizer will communicate the above three conditions to the event participants in the disclosure materials and application forms (electronic or otherwise) furnished to them.

 At the discretion of the USAPA, tournament directors and organizers who attempt to circumvent the sanctioning process in any way or who offer contemporaneous unapproved events with a USAPA sanctioned tournament will not receive sanctioning approval or will have their sanctioning revoked.